roihezkiyahu/HITL-demo/blog_post.md

 This is the same multi-turn loop we built for search, applied to a multi-step workflow.
 Each tool call search, plan review, implementation approval can be refined iteratively.

-### Content Creation and Editing

-A system generates article drafts, the human reviews them, provides editorial feedback, and the system refines.

-With multi-turn approval, you're not forced into "approve this draft or start over."
-You can say "make the intro more technical" or "add more code examples," and the agent regenerates with those constraints.

 ### API Orchestration and Planning

 An agent plans a sequence of API calls: fetch user data, update records, send notifications.

 You review the plan and realize it's missing error handling for the update step.
-Instead of rejecting and restarting, you provide feedback: "Add rollback logic if the update fails."
+You provide feedback: "Add rollback logic if the update fails."

 The agent replans with that constraint, you review again, and approve when it's safe.